 Augusta Riverwalk– This riverfront park runs four blocks and includes walking paths, an amphitheater, and Japanese gardens.
 Between 6th and 10th Streets

-Woodrow Wilson Boyhood Home– Visit the residence where a young Tommy Wilson grew up during the Civil War with his minister father.
+Woodrow Wilson Boyhood Home– Visit the residence where a young Tommy Wilson grew up during the Civil War with his minister father before growing up to become president.
 The home has been restored and contains a few pieces of original furnishings as well as those appropriate for the time period.
 419 7th Street

 Historic Trolley of Augusta– Hop aboard the green trolley for a driving tour of historic downtown.
 Your guides will share offbeat stories about the city’s history and point out important landmarks like the Haunted Pillar and the “Toaster Building.”
 They run every Saturday from the Augusta Museum of History.